School Fees in Singapore: The Cost of Education for Your Child (2021)

 Most of the children in Singapore go through this route.
 However, there might be certain variations.

-For example, some children might not go to infant care or playgroup during the pre-schooling years.
-At the secondary school level, students can also opt to enroll in Integrated Programme (IP) schools where they do not have to sit for a national exam during their 4th year, and only take the A-Level exams in their 6th year.
-Others might enroll in International Schools that offer the International Bachelorette (IB) that also follows a 6-year programme.
+For example, some children might not go to infant care or playgroup during their preschool years.
+At the secondary school level, students can also opt to enrol in Integrated Programme (IP) schools where they do not have to sit for a national exam during their 4th year, and only take the A-Level exams in their 6th year.
+Others might enrol in International Schools that offer the International Bachelorette (IB) that also follows a 6-year programme.
 Finally, the post-secondary education route has the most variations depending on the students’ readiness levels.

 School Fees For Various Education Levels